 Clickbank Affiliate

+Pro Tip:

 Always Optimize Your Blog Posts For Keywords; boasting plenty of monthly searches and little competition.
 This is the easiest way to rank quickly on Search Engines; like Google and Bing.

 Sponsored Posts

 As your blog grows, you can start charging companies, for writing about their products or services on your blog.
 This is a specific form of Influencer Marketing.